wyliodrinstudio/WyliodrinSTUDIO/docs/source/start.rst

 |

-Once the application was installed and built, you can make changes, correct or customize our source code, in order to improve it.
+Once the application was installed and built, you can make changes on our source code, in order to improve it.

 |